maurges/every-rust-gui-library/notes.md

 Abandoned, based on abandoned C library, which was in mid-alpha, as author says.

 ## KAS
+Time spent: a couple of hours (so far)

 When I first read about a "toolkit abstraction layer", I thought this wouldn't work.
 But the author pivoted and now it's just a toolkit itself without native